Adam-I07/MRI-Image-Annotation-Tool/README.md

 2. Install the following libararies: pip install opencv-python-headless Pillow numpy matplotlib pydicom pip install git+https://github.com/facebookresearch/segment-anything.git
+3. Go to the following website: https://github.com/facebookresearch/segment-anything#model-checkpoints and download the "ViT-H SAM model" and once downloaded place the model in the segemnt_anything_checkpoints folder.
+Make sure the path model is named: "sam_vit_h_4b8939.pth".
-3. run main.py
+4. run main.py
-4. click the upload scans button, enter the name you want to name and then select upload and select the file containing the scans (not the individual scan just select the folder)
+5. click the upload scans button, enter the name you want to name and then select upload and select the file containing the scans (not the individual scan just select the folder)